 The fertile and deep soils of this region have allowed the development of more diversified agriculture than in other regions of the peninsula.
 Agricultural production has included horticultural production as well as sugarcane production during the colonial era.
 Sugarcane production ended during the Caste War.
 The current agricultural configuration started during the 1960s with a government program called "Plan Chaac" aimed at establishing 2,500 irrigated hectares for citrus production, especially oranges.[12]
 An industrial plant for obtaining concentrated orange juice was constructed in 1980.
-Orange production has increased substantially during the past three decades, and the region now accounts for about 75% of the total orange production of the state of Yucatán.
-Most production is obtained from small production units averaging about 3 ha.
+Orange production has increased substantially during the past three decades, and the region now accounts for about 75% of the total orange production units averaging about 3 ha.
 Although the region's main product is oranges, there is also production of mandarins, avocadoes, mangoes, and maize.